ammarzuberi/pyanova-api/README.md

 | `triac_temp` | float | The triac's (like a relay) temperature in Celcius. |
 | `water_temp` | float | The water's temperature in Celcius. |

-These can be accessed like so:
+These state variables can be accessed like so:
 ```python
 wifi_ssid = cooker.wifi_ssid
 water_temp = cooker.water_temp